EmranJK/Web-App-project/README.md

 - Login to his account only with his valid email and password.

-The app will also have the ability to:
+The app also has the ability to:

 - Show the number of movielists and movies currently in the users account.